 Currently, naturopathic physicians are licensed in 22 states and 5 provinces.
 Wisconsin is not one of them.
 Dr. La Force holds a license in CT.
 In Wisconsin, Dr. La Force is not licensed to diagnose or treat any condition.
 Please see your current licensed healthcare provider before changing your current healthcare regime.

-Please contact your local legislature if you would like to see naturopathic physicians become licensed in Wisconsin.
+Please contact your state legislators if you would like to increase access to naturopathic medicine in Wisconsin by licensing naturopathic physicians.